8 Aerobatic Stars Flying Solo at 2025 Airshows

 Aircraft: MXS-RH (heavily modified)

-Signature maneuver: The “Holland Roll” – a tumbling rolling combination that appears to violate several laws of physics.
+Signature maneuver: The “Holland Roll” — a tumbling rolling combination that appears to violate several laws of physics.
+I have watched it dozens of times and still cannot figure out how it works.

 Melissa Pemberton — Precision Personified